Darío Herrera (referee): Other derbies

-National teams tournaments
+International refereeing

 Herrera has been an international FIFA-listed referee since 2015 and has since overseen matches in the CONMEBOL qualification for the World Cups.
 He was also appointed as the second Argentine referee for the 2024 Copa América in the United States, the other being Yael Falcón Pérez.
 Herrera oversaw two games: Colombia vs Paraguay for Group D in Houston, and Uruguay vs. Brazil for the quarter-finals in Paradise, Nevada.

 In July 2025, Herrera refereed the Supercopa Internacional between Estudiantes de La Plata and Vélez Sarsfield, as well as several matches at the Copa Sudamericana.

-In September 2025, Herrera was appointed as the Argentine referee at the U-20 World Cup in Chile.
+He has also officiated in Copa Libertadores and youth torunaments like the 2025 FIFA U-20 World Cup in Chile, where he oversaw several games, including a round of 16 match between Morocco and South Korea in Rancagua.